namyeop/namyeop/README.md

-Hi 👋 My name is Nam Yeop Lee
+Hi 👋 My name is Noam Yeop Lee
 =============================

 Product Manager and Full Stack Developer, also a Certified Investment Manger of South Korea